daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 The big idea about nREPL is that it is a [REPL][repl] that operates over a network connection.
 After starting an nREPL **server**, any number of nREPL **clients** can connect to the server and send over code to be evaluated.
-The server treats each client connection in a separate context, and sends evaluation results back to the client in response.
+The server treats each client connection as a separate context, and sends evaluation results back to the client in response.

 As I was designing the next major version of Alda, I came to the conclusion that the Alda REPL should function in the same way.
-The exciting idea that I have in mind is that multiple Alda composers can connect to the same Alda REPL server and compose music together by interacting with the server in real time.
+The exciting idea that I have in mind is that multiple Alda composers could connect to the same Alda REPL server and compose music together by interacting with the server in real time.

 With this idea in mind, I started thinking about the protocol for these